-(2) Atractylodes lancea rhizome-To 2.0 g of pulverized Atractylodes Rhizome add exactly 5 mL of hexane, shake for 5 minutes, filter, and use this filtrate as the sample solution.
-Perform the test with the sample solution as directed under Thin-layer Chromatography $\langle 2.03 \rangle$.
+Purity Atractylodes lancea rhizome-To 2.0 g of pulverized Atractylodes Rhizome add exactly 5 mL of hexane, shake for 5 minutes, filter, and use this filtrate as the sample solution.
+Perform the test with this solution as directed under Thin-layer Chromatography $\langle 2.03 \rangle$.
 Spot $10 \,\mu$ L of the solution on a plate of silica gel for thin-layer chromatography.
 Develop the plate with a mixture of hexane and acetone (7:1) to a distance of about 10 cm, and air-dry the plate.
-Spray evenly 4-dimethylaminobenzaldehyde TS for spraying on the plate, and heat at 100° C for 5 minutes: no green to grayish green spot appears at the Rf value of between 0.3 and 0.6.
+Spray evenly 4-dimethylaminobenzaldehyde TS for spraying on the plate, and heat at 100° C for 5 minutes: no green to grayish green spot appears between Rf 0.3 and 0.6.